ttencate/aoc2016/12_ocaml/README.md

 line, I simply put in the `fd` parameter and the problem went away.

-Anyway, after I had a list of strings, the rest was smooth sailing and the program gave the right answer on the first try.
+Anyway, after I had a list of strings, the rest was smooth sailing and the program gave the right answer on the first try in under 2 seconds.

+The second part was an easy change, but did increase runtime to over a minute.
+Not that there's much I could have done about that.

 First impressions after working with OCaml: conceptually similar to Haskell, but I haven't seen anything it does better than Haskell.
 The syntax is a bit